How Many Marvel Movies Do I Have to See Before Infinity War?

 The Marvel Cinematic Universe is ten years old, but in that span it’s already given us an astounding 18 films.
 (For comparison’s sake, the James Bond series needed 35 years to approach a similar number.)
 The 19th, Avengers: Infinity War, arrives this Friday as the grand culmination of years of creative planning.
 But how many of the Marvel movies do you have to have seen to get a basic idea of what’s going on in this one?
 Luckily, it’s not all of them; if you have an encyclopedic knowledge of everything that happened in Ant-Man, it’ll be wasted here.
-Below, find our guide to the Marvel movies that do the most to set up the events of Infinity War:
+Below, find our guide to the Marvel movies to watch before Infinity War.

 Required Viewing